Lentil Puree

-Lentil and Vegetable Purée is a delicious and nutritious first food for when baby starts solid food.
+Lentil Puree is a yummy, nourishing first food for when baby starts solids.
 Lentils are an amazing first food!
-Packed with protein, iron, fibre and zinc amongst other nutrients, lentils can be extremely beneficial for babies [1].
-Combined with the range of vegetables in this recipe, it makes for a yummy lentil purée that tastes just like vegetable soup.
+They’re soft and creamy once cooked, and packed with protein, iron, fibre and zinc [1] amongst other nutrients.
+Combined with the range of vegetables in this recipe, it makes for a yummy lentil puree that tastes just like vegetable soup.

-This homemade baby food recipe is full of simple whole-food ingredients:
+This homemade lentil baby food recipe is full of simple wholefood ingredients:

-Red split lentils – Lentils are a great source of iron, protein and fibre, amongst other nutrients.
-Split red lentils work best in this recipe.
+Red split lentils – Split red lentils work best in this recipe.
 If you use whole lentils instead of split, you’ll need to adjust your cooking time.

 Carrots – I peel my carrots, but if using unpeeled then be sure to wash them thoroughly.